amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ast/text.md

     // contains filtered or unexported methods
 }
 ```

-As you can see, it only contains the node interface (which is implemented by all the nodes on the AST graph) and
-serves as a common interface for all the expression nodes.

 From the other's group we'll look at `Object` which is the most complicated.
 ```go